0rgan1co/botsimple/README.md

 This repository contains a simple bot project that interacts with users.
 The bot is designed to perform specific tasks and respond to user inputs.

 ### Files
+- **commands.gs**: This file contains the command handlers for the bot.
 - **bot_simple.gs**: This is the main script that contains the bot's logic and functionality.
 - **README.md**: This file provides an overview of the project and its contents.